 Information and Assistance Specialists

 Are professionals who provide support to all adults regarding the needs of persons with disabilities, older adults and their caregivers.
 They take the time to get to know your situation, help you explore what programs or services meet those needs, and collaborate with you and your support network on next steps.
-Information and assistance specialists also conduct functional screens which assess your needs and determine functional eligibility for long-term care.
+Information and assistance specialists conduct functional screens which assess your needs and determine functional eligibility for long-term care.
+They also conduct memory screens.

 Elder Benefit Specialists